 Writing and Editing a Research Report

-- Practice writing skills through the process of writing and revising their reports.
+- Practice writing skills through the processes of writing and revising their reports.

-- Synthesize their understanding of the concepts of global warming.
+- Synthesize their understanding of the concepts of severe weather.

 - Give parents and community members the opportunity to view and share students' work.